-The servicer, at the request of the sellers or the depositor and on behalf of the trust, may in the future offer repayment terms similar to those described above to borrowers of loans in the trust who are not entitled to these repayment terms as of the statistical cutoff date.
-If repayment terms are offered to and accepted by borrowers, the weighted average life of the securities could be lengthened.
+The servicer, at the request of the borrower and on behalf of the trust, may in the future offer repayment terms similar to those described above to borrowers of trust student loans who are not entitled to these repayment terms as of the statistical cutoff date.
+If repayment terms are offered to and accepted by borrowers, the weighted average lives of the notes could be lengthened.